Vladimir-Moskov/SmartSteelPyFlaskCSV/README.md

 Update (2020-01-22):
      Some how was not able to pass folowing technical interview :(, it seems there is still some place for improvement left.
+     Unfortunately, Had not get any meaningful performance feedback from them.

       "... the feedback did not meet the criteria that we have established for our candidates, we regret to inform you that your application has not been selected for further consideration..."

 ######################################################################################################
 Re: Python Backend Developer (m/f/d) - Industrial Data Science and Software - Application received